 Now it is time to plug in the settings from the WP Engine Overview page into your GoDaddy settings.
 Before doing this, it’s time to make a choice:

-- Option B (still okay!): point your A record to WP Engine.
-This will work just fine, but you will need to update your DNS records if your website is ever migrated to a new server.
+- This will work just fine, but you will need to update your DNS records if your website is ever migrated to a new server.
 This method keeps your Domain and DNS management at 1&1.

 Option A: Point Nameservers to Cloudflare

 Cloudflare is a service that offers services like DNS management, CDN, Web Application Firewall (WAF), and even DDoS mitigation services.
 Before continuing, at this point you should open a new tab and navigate to www.cloudflare.com.
 Here you can sign up for a free account to get started.
 Enter your domain name when prompted.

 When you continue, Cloudflare will automatically lookup your DNS records.
 As it performs this lookup, click Next to select your Cloudflare plan.
 For the purposes of this article, we have chosen the free Cloudflare plan.

 From here, Cloudflare will import your existing 1&1 DNS settings.

 - Delete the A record next to your root domain (ilovecutepuppies.org in this example)

 - Enter the CNAME record from your WP Engine Overview page for your site

 - If it is already a CNAME record pointing to your root domain (ilovecutepuppies.org in this example), no further action is needed.